Assessing Statistical Models

 There are a number of different approaches that are used to select the most parsimonious statistical model.
 Here, we will follow the most commonly used of these approaches, which is to start with the most complex model, and see which explanatory variables can be dropped from the model because they don’t have a significant effect.
 This approach tends to be referred to as backward stepwise model selection.

-Following on from the session on analysis of covariance, we will start with the most complex interactive model of car fuel efficiency as a function of power and number of cylinders:
+Following on from the session on analysis of covariance, we will start with the most complex interactive model of beetle abundance as a function of land use and coverage of natural habitat in the surrounding landscape.

 summary(mFull)